 One or more NAT rules for the router.
-NAT rules only work on Gateway routers, and on distributed routers with logical gateway ports.
+NAT rules only work on Gateway routers, and on distributed routers with one and only one distributed gateway port.

-load_balancer: set of weak reference to Load_Balancers
+load balancer: set of weak reference to Load Balancers

-Load balance a virtual ip address to a set of logical port ip addresses.
-Load balancer rules only work on the Gateway routers or routers with distributed gateway ports.
+Set of load balancers associated to this logical router.
+Load balancer Load balancer rules only work on the Gateway routers or routers with one and only one distributed gateway port.